Victor Mollo

 Victor Mollo (17 September 1909 – 24 September 1987) was a British contract bridge player, journalist and author.
-He is most famous for his "Menagerie" series of bridge books, depicting vivid caricatures of players with animal names and mannerisms through a series of exciting and entertaining deals—bridge fables of a sort.
+He is best known for his "Menagerie" series of bridge books, which consist of fable-like stories of caricatured people with animal names and mannerisms playing the game.

 Biography

 Mollo was born in St. Petersburg into a wealthy Russian-Jewish family.
-When he was eight, the October Revolution occurred and his family fled Russia, travelling by a purchased train, with forged Red Cross papers, crossing into Finland, then Stockholm, Paris and finally London.
+The October Revolution happened when he was eight and his family fled Russia, travelling by a purchased train, with forged Red Cross papers, crossing into Finland, then Stockholm, Paris and finally London.

 Mollo attended Cordwalles School but neglected his studies and devoted himself to bridge.
 As an editor in the European service of the British Broadcasting Corporation, he began to write books and articles on the game.
-After retirement in 1969, Mollo started to write even more extensively, and up to his death in 1987 he wrote 30 books and hundreds of articles.
+After retirement in 1969, Mollo started to write even more extensively, and he wrote up to his death in 1987.
+He wrote 30 books and hundreds of articles.
 He was also active in developing bridge cruises, mostly in the Mediterranean.
 He died in London.

 Mollo's life style was exceptional.
 He would play rubber bridge at his club each afternoon, enjoy a dinner and wine with his wife, whom he referred to as "The Squirrel", and then work all night until 6 am, when he would take a brief sleep.
 While Mollo occasionally successfully competed in the major duplicate bridge tournaments, winning four national titles, he preferred rubber bridge.
-Many of his daily achievements at the rubber bridge table would become elements of fictional stories later in the night.
+Many of his daily achievements at the rubber bridge table would become elements of fictional stories written later in the night.